Leonardo-Garzon-1995/mygit/README.md

 Each command manipulates these core data structures to provide version control functionality.
 The `z-explanation/` directory contains detailed documentation explaining how each feature works internally.

-Mygit is still in development and it is not meant to be use as a production-ready product.
+Mygit is an experimental project and is still in development and by no means it is meant to be use as a production-ready product.

 ## Contributing